Block 3

 PFAS Background: The understanding of potential drinking water impacts from PFAS has significantly increased over the past decade.
 This class of chemicals started to get publicity in 2001 & 2002 due to water contamination from the Washington Works Plant located outside of Parkersburg, West Virginia, on the West Virginia/Ohio border.
 The class-action lawsuit against DuPont due to water contamination at Little Hocking Water District and Lubeck Public Service District generated additional publicity.
 In 2006, DuPont and other manufacturers such as 3M, agreed to principally phase out the production of PFOA and PFOS.

-(NEW!)
-EPA’s Proposed National Primary Drinking Water Regulation (NPDWR) for Six PFAS
+EPA’s Final National Primary Drinking Water Regulation (NPDWR) for Six PFAS

-On March 14, 2023, EPA released the proposed National Primary Drinking Water Regulation (NPDWR) for PFOA and PFOS, along with four additional PFAS.
-EPA is proposing to set a Maximum Contaminant Level (MCL) of 4 parts per trillion (ppt) for PFOA and 4 ppt for PFOS, levels at which they can be reliably measured.
-In addition to these two MCLs, EPA is proposing to address four additional PFAS (GenX, PFBS, PFNA, and PFHxS) as a mixture using a Hazard Index.
+On April 26, 2024, EPA released the final National Primary Drinking Water Regulation (NPDWR) for PFOA and PFOS, along with four additional PFAS.
+EPA set a Maximum Contaminant Level (MCL) of 4 parts per trillion (ppt) for PFOA and PFOS, and 10 ppt for PFHxS, PFNA, and HFPO-DA (GenX).
+In addition to these five MCLs, EPA included a Hazard Index for mixtures of two or more of four PFAS including PFHxS, PFNA, GenX, and PFBS.
 The Hazard Index is a tool used to evaluate potential health risks from exposure to chemical mixtures.
 This approach has been used in other EPA programs, such as the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), but this is the first time it has been used for a drinking water standard.
-Additionally, EPA is proposing Maximum Contaminant Level Goals (MCLGs) for each of the six PFAS.
+Additionally, EPA has finalized Maximum Contaminant Level Goals (MCLGs) for each of the six PFAS.
 The MCLs and MCLGs are as follows.

 Proposed NPDWR